Link Search Menu Expand Document

 Design by Contract

-Design by Contract (“DbC”) is an idea developed by Bertran Meyer and incorporated into his Eiffel programming language.
+Design by Contract (“DbC”) is an idea developed by Bertrand Meyer and incorporated into his Eiffel programming language.
 In Eiffel all functions can define a contract for allowed inputs, invariants, and guaranteed responses, if the input requirements are met.
 The runtime system would handle any failures of these contracts.
 A core principle of DbC use is that contract failures should terminate the application immediately, forcing the developers to fix the issue.
 Failure to do so becomes an excuse to let bugs accumulate.
 If this principle was rigorously followed during development, it is often considered acceptable (or at least “expedient”), to log contract failures, but not terminate execution in production runs.
 DbC can be used in other languages through built-in features (like assertions), libraries, or various runtime features.

 DbC provides many of the same design benefits provided by TDD, which emerged later, such as directing attention to more rigorous API design.
 Because of the additional benefits of TDD, DbC has largely fallen out of practice, but it’s formalism for what constitutes good contracts is still highly valuable and recommended for study.